bThink-BGU/BPjs/docs/source/BPjsTutorial/index.rst

 .. topic:: How come BPjs does not use ``bsync``?

-  BPjs used to have a ``bsync`` pseudo-keyword.
-It still works, but is deprecated in favor of ``bp.sync``.
+  The classic BP literature uses the term `bsync` for behavioral synchronization between b-threads.
+BPjs used to have a ``bsync`` pseudo-keyword, but we replaced it with ``bp.sync``.
 This change packs almost everything BP under the ``bp`` object, and also makes it easier to synchronize from any code executed by the b-thread (including called functions).

-  ``bsync`` is deprecated in BPjs.
-It will be removed in a not-to-distant future version.
-On the first use of ``bsync`` in code, BPjs will print a warning to standated error.
+Equally important, is does not add a new keywords to Javascript.

 Tutorial
 ~~~~~~~~